 The climate crisis cuts across all sectors of society, from the pollution generated by oil and gas usage to the natural disasters that are intensified by a warming planet.
 Efforts to address it must be similarly large-scale and cross-cutting, with an urgent need for investment in communities experiencing environmental injustices.
-The two overlapping streams of climate action are 1) mitigation of fossil fuel emissions, including oil, gas, and coal restrictions and a just transition33 to a clean energy economy, and 2) resilience to climate hazards and natural disasters, enabling communities to prepare, withstand, and bounce back from the heightened risks we face in a warmer world.
-Climate solutions can cover one or both of these streams and could encompass renewable energy development, healthy agriculture practices, energy efficiency, public transit, nature protection and restoration, pollution reduction, and much more.
+The two overlapping streams of climate action are 1) mitigation of fossil fuel emissions, including oil, gas, and coal restrictions and a just transition to a clean energy economy,65 and 2) resilience to climate hazards and natural disasters, enabling communities to prepare, withstand, and bounce back from the heightened risks we face in a warmer world.
+Climate solutions can cover one or both of these streams and could encompass renewable energy development, healthy agriculture practices, energy efficiency, public transit, nature protection and restoration, pollution reduction, green buildings, and much more.

-WHY THIS IS IMPORTANT TO LATINO COMMUNITIES
+WHY THIS IS IMPORTANT TO LATINO COMMUNITIES LATINO HEALTH

 - Air pollution from fossil fuel emissions increases asthma risk and severity.
-Hispanic children are twice as likely to die from asthma as white children.34 - Latinos have the lowest rate of health insurance, hindering their ability to access care when afflicted by illnesses and injuries caused by climate impacts.
-Immigrants of all statuses are less likely to be offered employer-sponsored health insurance, and undocumented immigrants are not able to use public insurance like Medicare and Medicaid.35 In addition, there are often language or affordability barriers preventing access. - Most Latinos live in the three states experiencing the most serious effects related to climate change: historic droughts and wildfires in California, record-breaking heat and power outages in Texas, and increased sea level rise and flooding in Florida. - 11 million undocumented Hispanic and/or Latino immigrants are not eligible for disaster aid.36
+Latinos are twice as likely to go to the emergency room for asthma, and Latino children are twice as likely to die from asthma as white children.
+Over 3.6 million Latinos suffer from asthma.66 - Latinos and other communities of color are disproportionately exposed to fine particulate matter (PM2.5) pollution.
+This type of pollution is the largest environmental cause of human mortality.67 Over 56 million Latinos live in the 15 worst urban areas for ground-level ozone pollution.68 - Air pollution from agriculture kills almost 18,000 Americans per year.
+80% of farmworkers are Latino.69 - Communities of color and low-income communities are disproportionately located near fracking wells that contaminate the local area with toxic pollutants, leading to heart defects, infant mortality, and childhood cancer.70 - Latinos have the lowest rate of health insurance, hindering their ability to access care when afflicted by illnesses and injuries caused by climate impacts.
+Immigrants of all statuses are less likely to be offered employer-sponsored health insurance, and undocumented immigrants are not able to use public insurance like Medicare and Medicaid.71 In addition, there are often language or affordability barriers preventing access.

-• 81% of Latino voters in the West said it's very important for the U.S. to help jumpstart the economy by prioritizing clean energy jobs in wind and solar.37

-- 84% believe it's very important to help jumpstart the economy by investing in green infrastructure. - Latinos are more likely to work in the industries that are deeply affected by climate change, such as agriculture, manufacturing, and construction. - Many Latinos depend on the agricultural sector for their livelihoods.
-Extreme weather hampers farm productivity and can mean lost jobs and incomes for many Latino farmers and farmworkers in the United States.
+- Most Latinos live in the three states experiencing the most serious effects related to climate change: historic droughts and wildfires in California, record-breaking heat and power outages in Texas, and increased sea level rise and flooding in Florida. - Climate change worsens mental health in Latinos and increases risk of developing posttraumatic stress disorder, depression, anxiety, sleep disorders, attachment disorders, and substance use.72